torbsd/torbsd.github.io/materials/flier-bsd.md

 There are three aspects of the TDP’s approach:

-to increase the number of Tor relays running *BSDs, focused on the server/network layer
+* To increase the number of Tor relays running *BSDs, focused on the server/network layer

-to develop a solid, Tor-compatible browser easily portable to other POSIX-based operating systems, focused on the client layer
+* To develop a solid, Tor-compatible browser easily portable to other POSIX-based operating systems, focused on the client layer

-to engage the broader *BSD community about the Tor anonymity network
+* To engage the broader *BSD community about the Tor anonymity network

 Current TDP work includes:

-guides for configuring FreeBSD and OpenBSD relays
+* Guides for configuring FreeBSD and OpenBSD relays

-the creation of an OpenBSD Tor Browser port
+* The creation of an OpenBSD Tor Browser port

-organizing various events for engaging *BSD users about Tor, including birds-of-a-feather sessions and informal meetings
+* Organizing various events for engaging *BSD users about Tor, including birds-of-a-feather sessions and informal meetings

 TDP has a number of other projects in the pipeline, but ultimately our success depends on the broader *BSD community involvement.

-Join the Tor-BSD mailing list at http://lists.nycbug.org/mailman/listinfo/tor-bsd
+* Join the Tor-BSD mailing list at http://lists.nycbug.org/mailman/listinfo/tor-bsd

-Clone the repo to start testing and contributing
+* Clone the repo to start testing and contributing

-Run a *BSD Tor relay and join the BSD Buildbot at http://81.7.14.172
+* Run a *BSD Tor relay and join the BSD Buildbot at http://81.7.14.172

-Spread the word about TDP
+* Spread the word about TDP